 Yes, due to variations between regulatory bodies, all dual-permit registrants will be required to complete CARNA’s course.

-Do associate, retired or former registrants need to complete this course?
+Do non-practicing or former registrants need to complete this course?

 No, non-practicing registrants are not mandated to complete the course.

 How often does this course need to be completed?

 Currently, the course is only mandatory for the 2021-2022 practice year.

 Do I need to log in to take the course?